WebDevBooster/starlan/README.md

  Phonetic spelling means: words are spelled the same way they are pronounced.

  On the flip side it means:
- A new learner of Starlan can learn the basic pronunciation rules in about 30 minutes and **IMMEDIATELY be able to read any text with correct pronunciation!**
+ A new learner of Starlan can learn the basic pronunciation rules in about 30 minutes and **IMMEDIATELY know the correct pronunciation of any word in any text!**

- Even without knowing a word's meaning, a new learner will immediately know the correct pronunciation without ever having to look it up.
+ Even without knowing that word's meaning.
+ And without ever having to look it up pronunciation.

  This means, people speaking Starlan will: